 Enterprise Ethereum will evolve in parallel to the public Ethereum.
 It will also get the best features from the public blockchain of Ethereum.
 This process makes sure that any updates in the public version will automatically be on the private blockchain as well.

 So, you won’t have to worry about adding the feature separately to your platform.
 Furthermore, enterpriser, Ethereum alliance members would take care of the updating process entirely.
 In reality, it means it’s a hassle-free solution.
-Obviously, you will get the option not to add the feature if the feature goes against the nature of your network.
+Obviously, you will get the option not to add the feature if the feature goes against your network’s nature.

-So, the dApp was made for public Ethereum it will also support enterprise Ethereum as well.
+So, the dApp development guide was made for public Ethereum.
+It will also support enterprise Ethereum as well.
 The enterprise Ethereum alliance will make sure that.

 Use Existing Standards

-Enterprise Ethereum Alliance members would facilitate all the experience form old standards into the new enterprise Ethereum blockchain.
-It also wants to harness open-source standards from other developments as well.
+Enterprise Ethereum Alliance members would facilitate all the experience from old standards into the new enterprise Ethereum blockchain.
+It also wants to harness blockchain open-source standards from other developments as well.
 But how would that help out?

-In reality, the public blockchain released in 2015, so within 3+ years it did have a lot of experience than the private version of enterprise Ethereum alliance.
-That’s why if they gather all the information and experience form the old version, they can surely make an improved private version.
+In reality, the public blockchain was released in 2015, so within 3+ years, it did have a lot of experience than the private version of the enterprise Ethereum alliance.
+That’s why if they gather all the information and experience from the old version, they can surely make an improved private version.

 Furthermore, enterprise Ethereum alliance members don’t want to lack in any way.
 Standing out is enterprise Ethereum alliance members a top priority.
 That’s why they need all the experience they can leverage.

 Furthermore, another major point is that other blockchain companies also have great blockchain standards.
 If enterprise Ethereum alliance members leverage those as well, they can offer the supreme blockchain experience.